 Freeze for longer life

 If you don't plan on eating your bread right away, double bag the loaf--or part of it--in plastic and freeze.
-When you're ready to enjoy it remove the plastic bags and follow the heating steps above, doubling the time in the oven.
+When you're ready to enjoy it remove the plastic bags and follow the heating steps above.

 Bread nutrition information